Inspector Ghote Goes by Train: Plot summary

-Mr Ramaswami notices the initials on Bannerjee's suitcase and accuses Bannerjee of being A. K. Bhattacharya but relents, as it seems too far-fetched.
+Mr. Ramaswami notices the initials on Bannerjee's suitcase and accuses Bannerjee of being A. K. Bhattacharya but relents, as it seems too far-fetched.

 At the last stop before Calcutta, Bannerjee persuades Ghote to get a shave from one of the local barbers.
 The barber Bannerjee selects speaks no language Ghote knows.
 The barber is deliberately very slow.
-The train pulls out and Ghote has to run and jump to get on board.
+The train pulls out, and Ghote has to run and jump to get on board.
 Ghote accuses Bannerjee of engineering the incident so that Ghote would be left behind.
-In a dialect that the backpackers do not speak Bannerjee blames Red and Mary Jane, claiming that they feared Ghote would denounce them for not having visas.
+In a dialect that the backpackers do not speak, Bannerjee blames Red and Mary Jane, claiming that they feared Ghote would denounce them for not having visas.

-The train approaches Calcutta and Bannerjee notes that he feels as if A. K. Bhattacharya were on the train with them.
-He praises Bhattacharya at length and suggests that he is akin to the hippies, Red and Mary Jane, in that he breaks down the barriers of society that have become too rigid.
-In so doing Bannerjee inadvertently incites those present to break the law, which gives Ghote the opportunity to arrest him.
-As the train draws up to the platform "Bannerjee" refers to Bhattacharya's scheme being exposed with a cigar lighter, which is not public knowledge.
+The train approaches Calcutta, and Bannerjee notes that he feels as if A. K. Bhattacharya is on the train with them.
+He praises Bhattacharya at length and suggests that he is akin to the hippies Red and Mary Jane in that he breaks down the barriers of society that have become too rigid.
+In doing so, Bannerjee inadvertently incites those present to break the law, which allows Ghote to arrest him.
+As the train draws up to the platform, "Bannerjee" refers to Bhattacharya's scheme being exposed with a cigar lighter, which is not public knowledge.
 Ghote exposes and arrests Bhattacharya.

 Ghote travels in a private carriage on the return journey.
-He has been ordered to get a confession from Bhattacharya, since the authorities wish to avoid the expense of a full trial.
-Ghote must also escort Mr Biswas, the card sharp, back to Mumbai for trial.
+He has been ordered to get a confession from Bhattacharya since the authorities wish to avoid the expense of a full trial.
+Ghote must also escort Mr. Biswas, the card sharp, back to Mumbai for trial.

 At the last minute, Red and Mary Jane board the carriage, claiming to be concerned for Bhattacharya's well-being.
-Bhattacharya states his intention to escape during the journey and claims he has accomplices who will help him.
+Bhattacharya states his intention to escape during the journey and claims he has accomplices to help him.
 Ghote suspects the backpackers of being Bhattacharya's accomplices.

 As night falls, Ghote works on getting Bhattacharya to confess.
 Mary Jane argues that Bhattacharya is a force for good in society, as he boasted on the outward journey.
 Mary Jane believes this should be his courtroom defence.

-Ghote sees Mr Ramaswami at a station and invites him to join the party in the private carriage.
-Bhattacharya tries to frighten Mr Ramaswami by claiming to be friends with Thuggee cultists, who murder travellers.
+Ghote sees Mr. Ramaswami at a station and invites him to join the party in the private carriage.
+Bhattacharya tries to frighten Mr. Ramaswami by claiming to be friends with Thuggee cultists, who murder travellers.
 Ghote rebuffs this and indicates that Bhattacharya can expect a thirty-year prison sentence.
-The length of the sentence horrifies Ghote's travelling companions and Ghote goes to sleep resolving to use a sympathetic approach to draw Bhattacharya into a confession.
+The length of the sentence horrifies Ghote's travelling companions, and Ghote goes to sleep, resolving to use a sympathetic approach to draw Bhattacharya into a confession.

-The next day Ghote suggests the charges could be reduced if Bhattacharya pleas guilty.
-Bhattacharya in turn offers Ghote a partnership in exchange for the charges being reduced to a single, minor item.
+The next day, Ghote suggested that the charges could be reduced if Bhattacharya pleads guilty.
+Bhattacharya, in turn, offers Ghote a partnership in exchange for the charges being reduced to a single, minor item.
 Ghote rejects this.